tonytvo/blog-generator/content/blog/road-less-stupid/index.md

 # MMM...
 KOOL-AID

 - Learning doesn't happen until something changes.
-- Business is complex and the future is unknown.
+- Business is complex, and the future is unknown.
 Tactical solutions, simplistic formulas, and generalized answers tend to cripple rather than enhance success.
-No one has all the answers and nobody can predict the future, including me.
+No one has all the answers, and nobody can predict the future, including me.
 Whatever you do, don't drink my Kool-Aid, either.
 On the other hand, don't ignore what I'm saying.
 Do some independent thinking for a change.
 Just because someone has written a book doesn't mean he knows what he's talking about.
-The same holds true for me.
+The same holds for me.
 - Be careful who you take advice from.
-Are they really an expert, or just someone with an opinion and a publisher? be suspicious of one size fits all solutions.
-Your situation is likely to be unique and require some serious brainpower to sort out the core problems and possible solutions.
+Are they an expert, or just someone with an opinion and a publisher?
+Be suspicious of one size fits all solutions.
+Your situation will likely be unique and require serious brainpower to sort out the core problems and possible solutions.
 Be distrustful of advisors who predict the future
 - consultants have a recipe, masters have a cookbook
 - **Thinking Time**
   - where are we compromising by looking for the door marked "WOW!"?
-  - what shortcuts are we attempting to take that are nto really shortcuts but rather mirages of greed, laziness, or impatience?
+  - what shortcuts are we attempting to take that are not shortcuts but mirages of greed, laziness, or impatience?
   - what skills do I need to master to attain the success I want?
-  - realistically, how much additional time and practice are required for me to attain my outcome?
+  - realistically, how much additional time and practice are required to attain my outcome?
-  - who can I hire as a coach or mentor to help guide me and hold me accountable?
+  - who can I hire as a coach or mentor to help guide and hold me accountable?
   - where do I need to practice to improve my game and thus deserve the success I want?
   - where do we need to pick up the level of intensity in how we are playing this game?